vivin-neelankavil/Jio_IPTV/README.md

 1. Install the following android apps from google play store<br>
   a.
 'KSWEB: web developer kit', the author of this script recommends using  paid/PRO version<br>
   b.
-Tivimate or OTT Navigator Player, I recommend using the paid version<br>
+Tivimate or OTT Navigator Player, I recommend using the paid version as this it has the closest/similar interface of using ideal TV setup box<br>

 2. Download the [JioTV zip](https://github.com/mitthu786/TS-JioTV/blob/main/tsjiotv.zip?raw=true) file<br>
   a.
 Extract the 'tsjiotv' folder inside the tsjiotv.zip and copy it to 'htdocs' directory <br>